eugnsp/library/data_structures_and_algorithms/numeric.md

 ### IEEE 754

 > IEEE 754 is a technical standard for floating-point arithmetic established in 1985 by the Institute of Electrical and Electronics Engineers (IEEE).

-:memo:

-- If two (non-extended) floating-point numbers in the same format are ordered, then they are ordered the same way when their bits are reinterpreted as sign-magnitude integers.
-- NaNs are endowed with a field of bits into which software can record, say, how and/or where the NaN came into existence; no software exists now to exploit this feature.
+If two (non-extended) floating-point numbers in the same format are ordered, then they are ordered the same way when their bits are reinterpreted as sign-magnitude integers.
+NaNs are endowed with a field of bits into which software can record, say, how and/or where the NaN came into existence; no software exists now to exploit this feature.

 :link: